 This is one of the laziest and preachiest books I’ve read.
 It wouldn’t be so bad if Patterson seem to make an effort, but it really feels more like a Mad Lib where he’s taking one of his favorite political messages and has thrown some of his characters and it just to get people to read about it.
 New characters are flat.
 Old characters are weakly written and poorly developed.
 The plot?
-Well he jumps around the idea of a plot, but considering the fact that this is a person with dozens of books on the New York Times bestseller […]
+Well he jumps around the idea of a plot, but considering the fact that this is a person with dozens of books on the New York Times […]

 Fia is her best character yet.
 Will be reading the sequel.
 Happy to support Kiersten White!

 I am of mixed feelings about The Queen’s Fool.
 I found the characters to be inconsistent and weak, but even as I say that, I feel as though I am being unfair to the author – I am not learned on Tudor England, and perhaps the view she offers is realistic.
 Nonetheless, I found all the main characters a bit pathetic, which led to a lot of skimming and page turning.
-The book, much like a plot in an English court, requires patience and waiting for things to move along, as they do at their own very slow pace.
-The […]
+The book, much like a plot in an English court, requires patience and waiting for things to move along, as they do at their own very slow pace. […]